apache/pekko/docs/src/main/paradox/typed/fault-tolerance.md

 # Fault Tolerance

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Fault Tolerance](../fault-tolerance.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Fault Tolerance](../fault-tolerance.md).

 When an actor throws an unexpected exception, a failure, while processing a message or during initialization, the actor will by default be stopped.